 Years of wear and tear can be hard on our feet.
 Disease, poor circulation, improperly trimmed toenails, and wearing shoes that do not fit properly can also cause foot problems.

 Pay attention to your feet - You should check your feet regularly, or have a member of your family check them.
-Podiatrists and primary care doctors (internists and family practitioners) are qualified to treat most foot problems.
+Podiatrists and primary care doctors are qualified to treat most foot problems.
 Sometimes the special skills of an orthopedic surgeon or dermatologist are needed.

 - putting your feet up when you are sitting or lying down

-- stretching if you've had to sit for a long while
+- stretching if you've had to sit for a prolonged period

 - having a gentle foot massage